This story was originally published on October 30, 2014.

-October is Black Speculative-Fiction Month.
-The month is drawing to an end, so it's time to stock up your bedside table with titles by Black women authors that you can spend the next 11 months reading.
-Here's my short list of great authors to introduce you to Black speculative-fiction.
+It’s time to stock up your bedside table with titles by Black women authors who you can spend the next 11 months reading.
+Here’s my short list of great authors to introduce you to Black speculative-fiction.

 1. Octavia Butler